 Why the Titanic Was Thought Unsinkable

-(See main article: Why Did People Consider Titanic Unsinkable?)
+(See Main Article: Why Did People Consider Titanic Unsinkable?)

 It seems incredible to us today that anyone could believe that 70,000 tons of steel could be unsinkable, and specifically the Titanic unsinkable, but that was the conventional wisdom of 1912 belief.
 The information on this page will seek to look at some of the reasons why people at the time had that belief.
 The shipbuilders Harland and Wolff insist that the Titanic was never advertised as an unsinkable ship.
 They claim that the ‘unsinkable’ myth was the result of people’s interpretations of articles in the Irish News and the Shipbuilder magazine.
 They also claim that the myth grew after the disaster.
 Yet, when the New York office of the White Star Line was informed that Titanic was in trouble, White Star Line Vice President P.A.S.
 Franklin announced ” We place absolute confidence in the Titanic.
 We believe the boat is unsinkable.”
 By the time Franklin spoke those words Titanic was at the bottom of the ocean.
 It would seem that the White Star Line President was also influenced by the ‘myth.’
 It is difficult to discover exactly where or when the term ‘unsinkable’ was first used.
 Listed below are some possibilities.

-An extract from a White Star Line publicity brochure produced in 1910 for the twin ships Olympic and Titanic which states ??these two wonderful vessels are designed to be unsinkable.
+There was a White Star Line publicity brochure produced in 1910 for the twin ships Olympic and Titanic which stated “these two wonderful vessels are designed to be unsinkable.”
 Some sources state that this wording was used on an advertising flyer while others point to an illustrated brochure.
 The White Star Line insist that the words used in the publicity brochure (shown above) only point to Titanic’s being designed to be unsinkable, not that it was claimed to be unsinkable.
 On June 1, 1911, the Irish News and Belfast Morning News contained a report on the launching of the Titanic’s hull.

 Five Theories on the Sinking of the Titanic

-(See main article: Why Did Titanic Sink?
+(See Main Article: Why Did Titanic Sink?
 Five Theories)

 Numerous theories have coalesced over the years, and they each have their defenders.
 Some are more plausible than others, but they each have a shred of plausibility due to the complexity of maritime navigation in the North Atlantic, and steering a massive, untested ship.
 But why did the largest, most advanced ship of the century sink?

 1) It was Captain Smith’s fault: This was Captain E. J. Smith’s retirement trip.
 All he had to do was get to New York in record time.
 Captain E. J. Smith said years before the Titanic’s voyage, “I cannot imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that.”
 Captain Smith ignored seven iceberg warnings from his crew and other ships.
 If he had called for the ship to slow down then maybe the Titanic disaster would not have happened.

 3) It was Bruce Ismay’s fault: Bruce Ismay was the Managing Director of the White Star Line and he was aboard the Titanic.
 Competition for Atlantic passengers was fierce and the White Star Line wanted to show that they could make a six-day crossing.
 To meet this schedule the Titanic could not afford to slow down.
 It is believed that Ismay put pressure on Captain Smith to maintain the speed of the ship.

 5) It was Captain Lord’s Fault: The final iceberg warning sent to Titanic was from the Californian.
 Captained by Stanley Lord, she had stopped for the night about 19 miles north of Titanic.
-At around 11.15, Californian’s radio operator turned off the radio and went to bed.
-Sometime after midnight the crew on watch reported seeing rockets being fired into the sky from a big liner.
+At around 11.15, the Californian’s radio operator turned off the radio and went to bed.
+Sometime after midnight, the crew on watch reported seeing rockets being fired into the sky from a big liner.
 Captain Lord was informed but it was concluded that the ship was having a party.
 No action was taken by the Californian.
 If the Californian had turned on the radio she would have heard the distress messages from Titanic and would have been able to reach the ship in time to save all passengers.
 Both America and Britain held inquiries into the disaster. both reached almost identical conclusions.
 The American inquiry concluded that Captain Smith should have slowed the speed of the boat given the icy weather conditions.
 The British inquiry, on the other hand, concluded that maintaining speed in icy weather conditions was common practice.
 Both inquiries agreed on who was most at fault – Captain Stanley Lord of the Californian.
 The inquiries stated that if Lord had gone to Titanic’s assistance when the first rocket was seen then everyone would have been saved.
 Both inquiries made recommendations:

 - All ships must carry sufficient lifeboats for the number of passengers on board.